-Jackie Hall Person Centred Counsellor Psychotherapist MBACP
+Jacqueline Hall Person Centred Counsellor MBACP Online/Tel

-Our history shapes us into the person we are today and sometimes we need to address the parts of our past that are holding us back and preventing us from living life to our full potential.
-You may feel you would like to explore or address old unresolved issues in order to move forward with more clarity, or perhaps you are seeking counselling for a specific issue in your life.
-It may be that you are experiencing difficulties in your personal relationship or friendships, facing a crossroads in your career, mourning the death of a loved one or experiencing anxiety or depression.
-Maybe you just feel different to everyone else, or like you don’t fit in, or that no one really understands what its like to be you.
+Our history shapes us into the person we are today.
+What part of your history is holding you back and stopping you living life to the full?
+Are you weighed down with unresolved issues or unhelpful beliefs about yourself?
+Are you seeking counselling for a specific issue in your life?
+Perhaps you are experiencing difficulties in your personal relationship or friendships, facing a crossroads in your career, mourning the death of a loved one or experiencing anxiety or depression, or living with trauma.
+Maybe you just feel different to everyone else, or like you don’t fit in, or that no one really understands what it’s like to be you.

 Training, qualifications & experience

-Level 5 Diploma in Psychotherapeutic Counselling
+2018 Level 5 Diploma in Psychotherapeutic Counselling

 BA (Hons) degree in Early Childhood Studies